Despite being a cautious and safe driver, there’s a chance you’ll be involved in an accident at some point or another, even if it’s not your fault.

 For children aged four to five years old, the restraint device must be a separate carrier, an integrated child seat, or a child booster seat.
 This is not required if the child is being transported as a favor by someone who is not an immediate family member as long as the child uses a seatbelt.
 There are also exceptions for children being transported in an emergency and for children who have medical conditions that make using a child restraint dangerous.

-However, unlike violating the Florida Safety Belt Law, violations of child restraint requirements cannot be used as evidence in the trial of any civil action involving comparative negligence.
+However, unlike violating the Florida Safety Belt Law, violations of child restraint requirements cannot be considered comparative negligence, nor used as evidence in the trial of any civil action.

 Florida Auto Insurance Requirements